-- Economic value (in billions) of products inspected, graded and certified by the Virginia Department of Agriculture and Consumer Services. - " Enhance the viability of Virginia agriculture by maintaining consistent market news programs to obtain current agricultural price information and market trends.
+- Number of companies counseled or that have participated in a trade event annually. - " Enhance the viability of Virginia agriculture by maintaining consistent market news programs to obtain current agricultural price information and market trends.

 Provides unbiased reliable information and market analysis on agricultural prices and market trends.